VictoriaMetrics/VictoriaMetrics/docs/vmauth.md

   ```

 The `-backend.tlsCAFile`, `-backend.tlsCertFile`, `-backend.tlsKeyFile`, `tls_ca_file`, `tls_cert_file` and `tls_key_file` may point either to local file or to `http` / `https` url.
-The file is automatically re-read when it is updated.
+The file is checked for modifications every second and is automatically re-read when it is updated.

 ## IP filters